o3de/sig-simulation/rfcs/RFC Feature - USD in the Scene Pipeline.md

 Convert O3DE prefabs to USD files
 ---------------------------------

 This initial work would not include the ability to create USD files from O3DE content, like prefabs.
 A prefab to USD converter could be the first step towards replacing prefabs with USD entirely.
+This would give O3DE the ability to modify the imported USD so that the source DCC could receive O3DE specific properties in order to create a back-and-forth workflow.

 This is something that could be looked at long term.